The School of Public Health and Health Systems is a division of the Faculty of Applied Health Sciences

 My research examines how the brain and social environment interact to produce risk for chronic disease.
 Understanding such interactions may better position us to prevent the onset of physical illnesses such as obesity, diabetes and heart disease, as well as mental disorders such as depression, addictions and post-traumatic stress disorder.
 Our studies span the full age spectrum from childhood and adolescence to older adulthood.

 Much of my lab’s research focuses on lifestyle behaviors (i.e., eating, sleep, substance use and exercise) because of the links that these behaviors have to the brain processes that confer risk for chronic disease.
 Methods used in our lab include neuroimaging (functional near infrared spectroscopy; fNIRS) and neuromodulation (repetitive transcranial magnetic stimulation; rTMS), in both experimental and longitudinal study contexts.

-Funding for our research is provided by the Social Sciences and Humanities Research Council of Canada (SSHRC) and the Canadian Institutes for Health Research (CIHR).
+Funding for my research is provided by the Natural Sciences and Engineering Research Council of Canada (NSERC), the Social Sciences and Humanities Research Council of Canada (SSHRC) and the Canadian Institutes for Health Research (CIHR).

 Graduate supervision and student opportunities

 I am currently accepting applications from graduate students and undergraduate honours students in public health, biology and psychology with the following research interests:

 - Social neuroscience of addictions and mental health

 - Social neuroscience (in physical health and mental health applications)

 BA, Psychology/Biology (Dalhousie University)

 PhD, Clinical Psychology (University of Waterloo)